smartcar/python-sdk/README.md

 requests to the vehicle using the `access_token` and the `Vehicle` class.

 ### `smartcar.Vehicle(self, vehicle_id, access_token, unit_system='metric')`

+Initializes a new Vehicle to use for making requests to the Smartcar API.

 #### Arguments
 | Parameter       | Type | Description   |
 |:--------------- |:---- |:------------- |